 - The third group shows the risk-adjusted complications and transfusion rate, actual mortality and length of stay.

 - The fourth, and final, group shows the average patient risk profile, alongside the patient profile risk for the individual surgeon or centre.

 Risk adjustment – how and why it needs to be done

 Patients vary because of their age, sex and the number of other illnesses they have (known as co-morbidities) as well as because of the extent and severity of their disease, e.g. large tumours involving adjacent organs.
 Some surgeons / centres may have more complex patients, others may have far fewer.
 This is known as patient casemix and needs to be taken into account when considering figures such as those shown, because high-risk patients are more likely to suffer complications.
 In addition, some procedures are inherently riskier than others.
 The combination of these factors is collectively known as “risk adjustment”.

 The data have been analysed by statistical experts, using complex methods, to take into account many of these factors.
 The charts shown here display what the rate would have been had each surgeon/centre operated on the average case mix and are dependent on the number of procedures (sample size) actually reported per individual or centre; this is why they change from person to person.

 The vertical red lines indicate an acceptable amount of variation (99% and 99.9% alerts).
 If your surgeon / centre is shown as being within these inner boundaries (i.e. the dark blue bar is to the left of the red lines), then his or her practice is acceptable (see example below).
-We would look closely at those above the 99% alert.
-If the dark blue bar is to the right of the 99.9% line, the surgeon is termed an “outlier”, and further investigation is required to determine whether there may be a cause for concern.
+We look carefully at those above the 99% alert and if the dark blue bar is to the right of the 99.9% line, the surgeon is termed an “outlier”, and further investigation is required to determine whether there may be a cause for concern.